tpwres/teczki-polskiego-wrestlingu/content/w/_index.md

 Each name is followed by a list of organizations they appeared for.
 If they have less than 5 matches (under that name), numbered links to events will be added after each organization name.

-A flag appearing next to the name signifies that person's nationality.
-A missing flag usually means the person is Polish.
+A flag appearing next to the name signifies that person's nationality, if known, and different from Polish.
+This means that both wrestlers of unknown nationality, and Polish wrestlers will not have a flag.